 Thus far, I have borne my stories from a compilation of dated conversations with Doreen knitted together with sketchy childhood memories.
 Drafting a loose variation of each story I relate to, I attempt a faithful rendition of events.
 Implying if my memories were strong or weak, I tried to give you a helpful tool for identifying when I took literary liberties.
 Accurate details play an important role in storytelling; integrity must be the most essential element of the writing process.
 Tiresome has been the challenge of not having the memories to offer a definitive firsthand palette from which to paint my past.

 By this time in my life, I knew Doreen as my saviour.
 Understanding the uniqueness of long-term foster care, I valued her and the Dos Santos family.
 Assessing my emotional state at this age, it is fair to suggest that I had never been better adjusted.
 Calmed was the deadly emotional riptide that once carted me out to sea with impudent regularity.
-Smooth as the sailing had become, and fear remained a steady undercurrent that stretched my emotions thin.
+Smooth as the sailing had become, fear remained a steady undercurrent that stretched my emotions thin.
 Thankfully, my spirit was no longer regulated by the daily rage of emotional storms.
 Beyond being dominated and consumed by my fears, a light of normalcy shone at the end of the dark tunnel.
 Martin could finally talk as loudly as he wished.
 Sudden movements no longer sent me scurrying under my bed.
 Exceptionally pleased with my progress was Doreen.
 Successful in her bid to coerce me into the bathtub, Doreen was impressed by my courage.

 Within the community and school environs, I developed my first childhood friendships.
 Insecurity, bitterness against the world, and distrust of adults were some of the burdens that still plagued me during the innocent time of my seventh year.
 Emotional torment that once streamed out of me with the ferocity of a fire hose now sedately trickled like the flow from our bathroom faucet.
 Rich as my progress had become, the Vultures pecking at my brain still found ample occasion to roost for a meal.
 I knew they would never leave, but I was thankful the chaos was subdued.
 Musings aside, another story awaits recording.